ufs-community/uwtools/docs/shared/miniforge3_instructions.rst

       source ~/conda/etc/profile.d/conda.sh
       conda activate

-   After initial installation, this conda may be activated with the command
+   After initial installation, this conda may be activated with the command:

    .. code-block:: text